nucleic/atom/docs/source/basis/basis.rst

 of 0.
 Finally, we have |List| which obviously can only be a list.
 In addition, we tagged the member.
 Tags are actually metadata attached to the descriptors.
 They have no built-in use in atom but they can be used to filter on an instance members when filtering them.
-See for example the metadata.py example.
+Refer to the :doc:`metadata.py <../examples/ex_metadata>` example for an illustration.

 .. note::